An Efficient Algorithm for Minimizing Ordered Norms in Fractional Load Balancing: Introduction

 \subsection{Our Techniques}

 In order to prove \cref{thm:main}, we design a new algorithm that is inspired by the simple one sketched in the previous section but requires several new ideas.

 Our price update strategy is motivated by Follow-the-Regularized-Leader with the negative entropy $F(y) = \sum_{i=1}^d y_i \ln y_i$ as regularizer.
 The prices can be expressed equivalently as the gradients of the convex conjugate of $F$ on the dual space $Y$, given by $F^*(x) = \max_{y \in Y} (\inp{y}{x} - F(y))$.
-This connection is well-known among experts in the field, and made explicit for example in~\cite{abernethy2014online}.
-The convex conjugate $F^*$ coincides with the \textsc{LogSumExp} function for the $\ell_{\infty}$ norm.
+This connection is known as Danskin's theorem~\cite{danskin1966theory}.
+This convex conjugate coincides with the \textsc{LogSumExp} function for the $\ell_{\infty}$ norm.

 In this work, it is more convenient to use the language of norm approximations.
-Indeed, the convex conjugate gives rise to a norm approximation that satisfies the properties of~\cref{thm:norm_approximation}.
+Indeed, the convex conjugate of the negative entropy gives rise to a norm approximation that satisfies the properties of~\cref{thm:norm_approximation} (see~\cref{sec:construction_norm_approximation}).
 This result could be of independent interest in future work.